What is Proof of Work?

 Proof of Work vs. Proof of Stake

-One alternative suggested to the proof of work concept is Proof of Stake.
-Rather than requiring a miner to produce a proof to a challenge, the proof of stake system requires to stake a certain amount of money.
+One alternative suggested to the Proof of Work concept is Proof of Stake.
+Rather than requiring a miner to produce a proof to a challenge, the proof of stake system requires them to stake a certain amount of money.
 Let me explain…

 Proof of Stake (PoS) doesn’t involve miners, it has validators instead.
 In order to become a validator, you need to stake a certain amount of coins.
 The more coins you stake, the higher your chances to be randomly chosen as the next validator.